pablodecm/phd_thesis/src/103_chapter_3.md

 # Statistical Modelling and Inference at the LHC {#sec:statinf}

-\epigraph{Life is complicated, but not uninteresting.}{Jerzy Neyman}
+\epigraph{Life is complicated, \\
+but not uninteresting.}{Jerzy Neyman}

 In this chapter, the problem of extracting quantitative information about the validity or properties of the different theoretical models (see Chapter [-@sec:theory]) can be made given the data experimental data acquired in a controlled setting (see Chapter [-@sec:experiment]) will be tackled.
-We will begin by formally defining common inference problems in experimental high-energy physics and how they can be tackled with classical techniques.
+We will begin by formally defining the properties and structure of the statistical models used to link the parameters of interest, followed by a description of the inference problems in inference in experimental high-energy physics and how they can be tackled with classical and non-classical techniques.
-Then some relevant particularities of the inference problems at the LHC experiments will be discussed, mainly the generative-only nature of the simulation models and the high dimensionality of the data.
+Some relevant particularities of the inference problems at the LHC experiments will be discussed, mainly the generative-only nature of the simulation models and the high dimensionality of the data.
 As we will see, both issues are intimately related, the former